 - It's okay for kids to fail (especially in middle school) - Parents don't want kids to fail, period.
-But teachers say there is time and place for that: middle school.
+But teachers say there is a time and a place for that: middle school.

-- Testing is not the end-all be-all - Sometimes, with the constant conversation of testing and scores and accountability, parents begin to think that we are just here to get their kid to pass a test.
+- Testing is not the end-all be-all - Sometimes, with the constant conversation of accountability and testing and scores, parents begin to think that we are just here to get their kid to pass a test.

-- Your child’s homework is not your responsibility – it’s theirs - Don't make excuses for child by saying things like homework didn't get done because of football practice.
+- Your child’s homework is not your responsibility – it’s theirs - Don't make excuses for a child by saying things like homework didn't get done because of basketball practice.

 - Stay involved, even when your kids are in high school.